birdofpreyru/babel-preset-svgr/README.md

 # Babel Preset SVGR

-[SVGR](https://github.com/smooth-code/svgr) is the most popular library for inclusion of SVG graphics into React applications (~1.8M weekly downloads).
+[SVGR](https://github.com/smooth-code/svgr) is the most popular library for SVG images embed into React applications (~1.8M weekly downloads).
-It provides SVGR Webpack loader, Node API, and CLI tool, but there was no way before to use it with Babel (see https://github.com/smooth-code/svgr/issues/306, https://github.com/smooth-code/svgr/issues/252).
+It provides SVG Webpack loader, Node API, and CLI tool, but there was no way before to use it with Babel (see https://github.com/smooth-code/svgr/issues/306, https://github.com/smooth-code/svgr/issues/252).

-This preset provides the way to transform SVG files into React components with SVGR and Babel.
+This preset allows to transform SVG files into React components with SVGR and Babel.
 It works with any Babel setup (Babel CLI, `@babel/node`, `@babel/register`, Webpack `babel-loader`).
-If you use Hot Module Reloading in React, SVGs processed with this preset are correctly reloaded when changed.
+If you use Hot Module Reloading in React, SVGs handled by this preset are correctly reloaded when changed.

 ### Content
 - [Setup](#setup)